William Gearty

 wgearty@amnh.org

-I am a Postdoctoral Research Fellow at the American Museum of Natural History, where I study the factors that governed the diversification of marine reptiles during the Mesozoic Era.
-More broadly, I am interested in the biotic and abiotic contraints and drivers of taxonomic and functional diversity as our planet has changed through time.
-I integrate paleontological and neontological tools to investigate the evolution of various biological systems through time and test hypotheses regarding the constraints and drivers of that evolution.
+I am a Postdoctoral Researcher in the Open-Source Program Office at Syracuse University, where I promote, teach, and practice open science and open-source software development practices.
+I develop open-source R packages revolving around data acquisition, cleaning, and visualization.
+Outside of this I also conduct research in computational paleobiology.
+I'm specifically interested in the biotic and abiotic contraints and drivers of taxonomic and functional diversity across space and time.
+To accomplish this, I integrate paleontological and neontological data with advanced computational and statistical tools to investigate the evolution of various biological systems and test hypotheses regarding the constraints and drivers of that evolution.

 Right now, I'm interested in: